Erwin Bachmann: World War II

 After the defeat in the Ardennes offensive, the Frundsberg Division in January 1945 was part of Army Group G and involved in Operation Nordwind together with the 6th SS Mountain Division Nord over the night of the 16–17 January in which they were tasked with making a breakthrough of the Allied line and forming a bridgehead at Hagenau for the following attack.

 The attack was to be led by the 3rd Company, 10th SS Panzer Regiment with Obersturmführer Bachmann now the battalion adjutant in command.
 Mounted on a motorcycle, he attacked and destroyed a Sherman tank with a Panzerfaust in Herrlisheim; more Allied tanks were destroyed by the accompanying Panther tanks.
-In the following fighting, 60 prisoners were taken, and 20 Germans that had been captured by the Americans were released and rearmed.
+In the following fighting, 60 prisoners were taken, and 20 Germans from the 553rd Volksgrenadier Division that had been captured by the Americans were released and rearmed.
 Also 12 Sherman tanks were captured intact.
-However, there are no surviving official records of this happening.
+While there are no surviving official German military records of this happening, American combat logs from the 12th Armored Division confirm that the 43rd Tank Battalion was encircled inside Herrlisheim at this exact time.

 The attack continued from Herrlisheim towards Drusenheim, and a further 9 tanks were destroyed.
 The captured Sherman tanks were formed into the 13th Company, 10th SS Panzer Regiment until the end of the war.

 For these actions, Erwin Bachmann was awarded the Knight's Cross in February 1945.

 Bachman was next in combat in Pomerania with the 1st Company at Christinenberg destroying a number of T-34 tanks.
 In May 1945, they moved west, and in the area of Göttingen–Sandbostel, they were captured by the British.